flex-development/vite-plugin-react-docgen-typescript/CONTRIBUTING.md

 ## Releasing

-> Note: Package deployments and releases are executed via GitHub workflow.
-This
+> Note: Package and release publication is executed via GitHub workflow.\
-> is so invalid or malicious versions cannot be published without merging those
+> This is so invalid or malicious versions cannot be published without merging those
-> changes into `next` first.
+> changes into `main` first.

 Before releasing, the following steps must be completed: